Study Opportunities in Ireland

 Ireland is a beautiful island country with a rich cultural habitat and a renowned destination for pursuing higher education abroad.
 The fantastic combination of history, adventure, contemporary art, and literature brings life at ease.
 Moreover, from the past 20 years, Ireland has grown to be among the wealthiest nation in Europe along with having a world-class education system.

 Ireland has 12 Universities and Colleges, and 14 Institutes of Technology that offer over 5000 internationally recognised qualifications tagged with the best education system in the world.
 They have set their mark in research opportunities as the Irish Government invests over 782 million funds in the research programs.
 The research institutes rank first in class when it comes to courses like Natural Sciences, Humanities and Social Sciences which builds up the confidence in students to take up research related programs.
 Ireland has an intake of over 35,000 international students each year coming from diverse 161 countries, so if you are looking for diversity, Ireland is the right place for you.
 It is one of the most amiable and well-equipped places to stay.
 Moreover, English is the spoken language, so communication would not be a challenge as opposed to other countries like Germany.

 Life at Ireland is safe and secure.
-The universities in Ireland have a lot of diversity so if you plan to study in one of the Irish universities, it’s likely for you to celebrate Diwali and Eid at the University campus.
+The universities in Ireland have a lot of diversity so if you plan to study abroad in one of the Irish universities, it’s likely for you to celebrate Diwali and Eid at the University campus.

 Below is a list of Ireland’s reputed universities, which are preferred by international students: